 Prerequisite: Completion of SPAN-110 with a minimum grade of C. The second half of a two-course sequence that introduces the basic elements of the language (listening, speaking, reading and writing) in real world contexts.
-Emphasis is on language production, grammar.

-real world contexts.
 Emphasis is on language production, grammar, vocabulary building, and exposure to the Hispanic culture.
 (NOTE: In order to fulfill the one-semester foreign language requirement of some universities, transfer students must complete the sequence of SPAN 110 and 111).